Miranda Maverick: Invicta Fighting Championships

 Maverick made her promotional debut on November 18, 2016, at Invicta FC 20: Evinger vs. Kunitskaya against Samantha Diaz.
 Samantha Diaz cut off her hair the day of weight-ins to make weight and Maverick came in over 2 pounds above the strawweight limit.
 Maverick won the fight via rear naked choke in round one.

 Her next pro fight was on March 25, 2017, at Invicta FC 22: Evinger vs. Kunitskaya II facing Kalyn Schwartz.
 On the weight-in Maverick missed weight by 4.5 Ibs over the upper limit of 116 Ibs.
 She won the fight via submission on round one.

 On July 15, 2017, Maverick faced Gabby Romero at Invicta FC 24: Dudieva vs. Borella.
 She won the fight via unanimous decision.

 Her next fight came on July 21, 2018, facing Brogan Walker-Sanchez at Invicta FC 30.
-She won the fight via unanimous decision. she lost the fight via unanimous decision.
+She lost the fight via unanimous decision.

 Maverick faced Victoria Leonardo on September 1, 2018, at Invicta FC 31: Jandiroba vs. Morandin.
 She defeated Leonardo via a submission.

 At Invicta 34 in February 2019, Maverick lost a unanimous decision to DeAnna Bennett.

 In September, Maverick entered the Invicta Phoenix Series flyweight tournament with a chance to reestablish herself in the flyweight division.
 In the first round of the tournament, consisting of one 5-minute round, she defeated Victoria Leonardo via striking and clinch in a rematch via unanimous decision.
 Her second round match (also one 5-minute round) ended with Maverick submitting Shanna Young via rear naked choke.
 Maverick won the tournament by defeating DeAnna Bennett in a rematch by third round neck crank submission in the finals.

 Maverick defeated Pearl Gonzalez at Invicta FC 39 on February 7, 2020.